Community Investment

 OPENING DOORS FOR CHANGE

-TAKING A SYSTEMIC APPROACH
+TAKING A SYSTEMATIC APPROACH

-MAXIMIZING FUNDS
+MAXIMIZING IMPACT

-Our new strategy maximizes undesignated funds collected during our annual campaign to support programs that focus on critical needs identified in Springfield's Community Focus Report.
-This year, all undesignated funds support programs that champion children and provide pathways out of poverty, tackling issues related to health, education and financial stability.
+Our Community Investment strategy channels regular, or undesignated, donations collected during our annual community campaign to support programs that focus on critical needs identified in Springfield's Community Focus Report.
+Currently, that means supporting programs that champion children or provide pathways out of poverty

 MAKING THE BIGGEST IMPACT